Last Updated On : 25-May-2026

 VMware vSphere Documentation: vSphere Lifecycle Manager Overview (This details the capabilities of vLCM, including using images for firmware management and baselines for patch management.)

 A group of new virtual machines have been deployed using thin-provisioned disks due to the limited storage space available in an environment.
 The storage team has expressed concern about extensive use of this type of provisioning.
+An administrator is tasked with creating a custom alarm to notify the storage team when thin provisioning reaches a certain capacity threshold.
+Where must the administrator define this alarm?

-A.
+A. Datastore

-Data center
+B. Data center

-C.
+C. Datastore cluster

-Datastore cluster
+D. Datastore cluster

 This question focuses on the correct object scope for creating a custom alarm related to thin provisioning.
 The concern is about the actual space usage (provisioned vs. used) on the shared storage container itself.
 Alarms must be defined on the vSphere inventory object that directly provides the relevant metrics and triggers the condition you want to monitor.